Túpac Yupanqui explained for kids

 - He continued the expansion of the empire.

-- A large empire needs paths, rules, and good organization.
+- A large empire needs roads, rules, and good organization.

 Discover more